 It’s an amazing flavor and reminds me of a rosemary flavored soft cheese.
 If you serve this, don’t tell your guests what it is and see if they can guess.
 Just making this makes me think this flavor of chocolate would be great in a sauce for chicken or fish.

-While you’re sitting around and munching on this awesome appetizer, check out more scrumptious chocolate recipes, from savory to sweet, below.
-Missed the ones earlier in the week?
-No problem.
-Just check on any of my previous posts I’ve shared this week, Healthy Chocolate Hummus, Molten Chocolate Cupcakes, Chocolate Cookie Shots and Chocolate Brown Sugar Bundt Cake to find more.
+While you’re sitting around and munching on this awesome appetizer, check out more scrumptious chocolate recipes, from savory to sweet, here.
+Missed my chocolate recipes from earlier in the week?
+No problem, just check these out – Healthy Chocolate Hummus, Molten Chocolate Cupcakes, Chocolate Cookie Shots and Chocolate Brown Sugar Bundt Cake.
+Enjoy!

 Chocolate Honey Walnut Baked Brie in puff pastry makes a delicious addition to holiday cheese trays.
 Flaky pastry, oozing cheese & melted chocolate - yum!